Steve Smith run-out reprieve leaves England facing narrow first-inning deficit

 England should still have taken a lead into day three but struggled to mop up the tail.
 Pat Cummins made an assured 36 and Todd Murphy landed three sixes on his way to 34.

-Woakes had the skipper lbw late on and Root finished things off when Stokes affected a smart catch-and-release take on the boundary to dismiss Murphy.
+Woakes had the skipper lbw late on and Root finished things off when Stokes effected a smart catch-and-release take on the boundary to dismiss Murphy.

 England will bat again on day three, with barely an inch to separate the sides.